Tuesday 15 October 2024

 Key Kawamura

-Moderator’s Summing Up, followed by Drinks Social (16.40 approx)
+followed by Drinks Social

 Your registration fee includes: